theGreen-Coder/MCTB/README.md

 ### Get started

-Check out [the example notebook](example.ipynb) to see my main results so far in the project, as well as a general explanation of each of the test and it's implementation.
+Check out [the GSoC notebook](GSoC25.md) to see my main results so far in the project, as well as a general explanation of each of the test and it's implementation.
 Otherwise, all creative tests are stored in the [creative_tests folder](creative_tests/).\
 Hope you enjoy!

+### Local inference
+Local inference can be used using Ollama.
+When running just input `ollama/your-desired-model` into the `models` argument of the creative tests and the [requests.py](requests.py) should take care of everything.

 ### Additional Notes
 A couple of really big files are needed to fully execute the repository.
 You will need to download `glove.840B.300d.txt`: